contentful/slash-developers/docs/tutorials/general/anatomy-cda-request.md

 In each returned Entry, it will be fetched a `sys` property, which is an object containing system managed metadata.
 It retrieves essential information about a resource, such as `sys.type` and `sys.id`.

-Finally, retrieved Entries also have a `field` array, which is used to assign values to Content Type fields.
+Finally, retrieved Entries also have a `field` object, which is used to assign values to Content Type fields.

 ## Pre-requisites